Discrete field theory: symmetries and conservation laws: Introduction

 Most of the technical issues concern the discretization of energy conservation and tensor calculus:

-On one hand, the new notion of energy-momentum tensor~\eqref{eq-energy-conservation} seems to be too abstract and too general.
-It has neither a clear physical meaning nor unique continuum analogue.
-Depending on a particular Lagrangian, it approximates either the nonsymmetric canonical energy-momentum tensor, or the symmetric Belinfante--Rosenfeld one, or even a nonconserved tensor; see Remark~\ref{rem-energy}.
+On the one hand, the new notion of energy-momentum tensor~\eqref{eq-energy-conservation} seems to be too abstract and too general.
+It discretizes not the continuum energy-momentum tensor precisely but a related object mapped to the latter; see Remark~\ref{rem-tensor}.
+Depending on a particular Lagrangian, \eqref{eq-energy-conservation} approximates either the nonsymmetric canonical energy-momentum tensor, or the symmetric Belinfante--Rosenfeld one, or even a nonconserved tensor; see Remark~\ref{rem-energy}.

-On the other hand, discrete non-antisymmetric tensor calculus from \S\ref{ssec-Electrodynamics} seems to be too restrictive: it includes only type $(1,1)$ tensors and only the trivial connection; integration is defined only on a grid.
-The way of further generalization is unclear: e.g., for lattice gauge theory from \S\ref{ssec-gauge}, a naive way to define a real gauge invariant energy-momentum tensor leads to a nonconserved tensor.
+R2P1{} On the other hand, discrete non-antisymmetric tensor calculus from \S\S\ref{ssec-statements}--\ref{ssec-summit} seems to be too restrictive: it includes only type $(1,1)$ tensors and only the trivial connection; \clarity{the flux} is defined only on a grid.
+The way of further generalization is unclear: e.g., for lattice gauge theory from \S\ref{ssec-gauge}, a naive way to define a real {} energy-momentum tensor leads to a nonconserved tensor; cf.~Remark~\ref{rem-curvature}.

-Approximation of continuum theories by discrete ones is not discussed at all, with the following two exceptions.
-First, for electrical networks the known approximation result is recalled in \S\ref{ssec-Networks}.
+Concerning approximation of continuum theories by discrete ones, only the following warm-up results are proved: First, for electrical networks the known approximation result is recalled in \S\ref{ssec-Networks}.
 Second, for the completely new discrete energy-momentum tensor the continuum limit is found in \S\ref{sec-examples}.

 Some other limitations are stated as open problems in \S\ref{sec-open}.